Flint-Hills-Tenants-United/website/gearyestates/index.md

   <summary><strong>Why do we need a tenant association at Geary Estates?</strong></summary>
   <p>
     Residents at Geary Estates have faced recurring problems that haven’t been resolved through individual complaints.
-    Many have reported <strong>ignored maintenance requests and poor upkeep</strong> — Google reviews mention that management “ignore &amp; delete maintenance requests” and that apartments “get worse due to lack of upkeep.”
+    Many have reported <strong>ignored maintenance requests and poor upkeep</strong> — our canvassing of tenants found that they frequently “ignore &amp; delete maintenance requests” and that apartments “get worse due to lack of upkeep.”
   </p>
   <p>
     When tenants go one-by-one, it’s easy for management to delay or dismiss concerns.
 But if we <strong>join together</strong>, we can <strong>hold the landlord accountable</strong> and demand that these issues be fixed.